jugs-org/webdav/addressbook/README.md

 * In META-INF/persistence.xml configure database access.
 * The JDBC driver configured in that file must be found on the classpath.

+As example an in-memory database (H2) is configured as default.

 Run the example as follows:

     mvn compile exec:java